-- When the difference between debit and credit totals is evenly divisible by 9, this is a mathematical indicator that the account balances may include a transposition error in one of the balances.
+- When the difference between debit and credit totals is evenly divisible by 9, this is a mathematical indicator that the account balances may include a transposition error in one of the accounts.

 Making Account Balance Adjustments

-Because the trial balance must balance, accountants may also adjust certain accounts, so that total debit and credit balances match.
+Because the trial balance must balance, accountants may also adjust specific accounts, so that total "debit DR" and "credit CR" balances match.
 Adjustments are not so much a matter of fixing errors, as they are improvements in the accounting accuracy.
 The intent is to match revenues and expenses more correctly to the appropriate period.

-Adjusting entries for the purpose balancing the trial balance are typically made in two kinds of expense and asset category accounts, accrual accounts and prepayment accounts:
+Adjusting entries to balance the trial balance typically impact two kinds of expense and asset category accounts: accrual accounts and prepayment accounts:

-- Adjustments to prepayment accounts (such prepaid insurance, office supplies, or floor space rental) are made so as to more accurately match actual timing for usage the goods or services.
+- Adjustments to prepayment accounts (such as prepaid insurance, office supplies, or floor space rental) help match the timing for using goods or services.